Reduced Course Fees

 The College is committed to enabling access to education for all learners.
-Our fee structure, course pricing and financial support package all underpin this commitment, whilst limiting the costs associated with additional bureaucracy.
+Our course fee structure, course pricing and financial support package all underpin this commitment, whilst limiting the costs associated with additional bureaucracy.

 The College’s fee structure is split into the following three main categories and throughout the course guide and online you will see the course fee for each category alongside the course information:

 This is the standard fee for each course.

 Freedom Pass holders may claim a 20% discount on eligible day time courses.

 A discount of 70% or 100% may be claimed by learners in the following groups: